Honey (2003 film)

-Honey is a 2003 American dance film directed by Billie Woodruff and stars Jessica Alba, Mekhi Phifer, Romeo Miller, Joy Bryant, and David Moscow, with a cameo by Missy Elliott and featured performances by Tweet, Jadakiss, and Ginuwine.
+Honey is a 2003 American dance film directed by Billie Woodruff.
+It stars Jessica Alba, Mekhi Phifer, Romeo Miller, Joy Bryant, and David Moscow, with a cameo by Missy Elliott and featured performances by Tweet, Sheek Louch, Jadakiss, Ginuwine, and Blaque.

 Plot

-Honey Daniels works as a bartender, a record store clerk and a dance teacher at a community center run by her mother in NYC.
-Her dream is to become a hip hop choreographer, though her mother presses her to teach ballet uptown.
+Honey Daniels works as a bartender, a record store clerk and a dance teacher at a NYC community center run by her mother.
+She wants to become a hip hop choreographer, though her mother presses her to teach ballet uptown.

 Honey and her rival Katrina are recorded having a dance off.
-Honey and her friend Gina find brothers Benny and Raymond street dancing and invite them to Honey's classes.

-The dance-off video reaches video director Michael Ellis, who gives Honey a job as a backup dancer and asks Honey to replace his choreographer.
-Soon, her career brings money, fame and freedom, but takes her away from the center and the neighborhood kids.
+She and her friend Gina find brothers Benny and Raymond street dancing and invite them to her classes.
+The dance-off video reaches video director Michael Ellis, who hires Honey as a backup dancer and later as a choreographer.
+Her career brings money and fame, but takes her away from the center and the neighborhood kids.

-Raymond tells Honey Benny got into a fight, in which their mother’s boyfriend split Benny's lip.
-Honey offers Benny a job as her assistant if he keeps out of trouble.
-She convinces Michael to use the kids she teaches in Ginuwine's new video.
-Honey begins dating Raymond's barber Chaz, who inspires her to focus on her happiness and not on the fame.
+After Benny gets into a fight, Honey hires him as her assistant to keep him out of trouble.
+She convinces Michael to hire her students as dancers in Ginuwine's new video.
+Honey begins dating Raymond's barber Chaz, who inspires her to prioritize her happiness over fame.
 She puts down a deposit on an old store she can turn into a dance studio.

-When Michael says they cannot miss an important meeting, Honey cancels plans to take Gina to Atlantic City for her birthday.
-However, it turns out to actually be a networking party, where Michael drunkenly hits on her.
+Michael insists Honey go with him to an "important meeting," causing her to cancel the birthday trip with Gina.
+The meeting turns out to be a networking party, where Michael drunkenly hits on her.
 She slaps him and leaves.
-Gina is furious to see a newspaper photo of Honey being kissed at the party she claimed was work.
-At the Ginuwine shoot, Michael reneges on having the kids in the video and fires her, showing up on set with Katrina.
+The next day, Gina is furious to see a photo of Honey at the party.
+At the Ginuwine shoot, Michael fires Honey and the kids for her spurning him, replacing her with Katrina.

-The kids are heartbroken.
-Benny returns to drug dealing and lands in juvy after being busted.
-When Honey visits, she offers to help him once he is released, but he responds by insulting and belittling her.
-She tries to tell Benny how heartbroken and disappointed she is in his decisions, but he tells her to leave.
-As she prepares to do so, she asks how often Benny's gangster friends have visited him.
-Benny becomes speechless and saddened as he realizes that none of his "friends" have bothered to visit him even once.
-As she leaves, he realizes how disappointed Honey is with him and how she cared enough to visit following his "friends'" abandonment and his mother and brother's refusal to see him due to their own disappointment in him.
-Benny also realizes that he has mainly disappointed himself by making bad life choices that could get him killed or imprisoned for life.
-He also shows regret for being hostile towards Honey, realizing that she cared enough to offer him help.
+Honey is forced to break the bad news to the kids, who are heartbroken over losing their chance to be in a music video.
+Benny returns to drug dealing, only to get arrested and land in juvie.
+Honey then visits him shortly before his release and mentions that she wants to help him once he is out, but he starts to insult her.
+She attempts to express disappointment about his choices, but Benny continues belittling her and tells her to leave him alone.
+As she prepares to leave, Honey manages to ask Benny how often his gangster friends have visited, causing him to become visibly saddened and silent.
+She then departs and he instantly regrets his rudeness towards her, realizing that she was the only one that cared enough to visit him due his gang "friends" not truly caring about him and his own mother and brother's refusal to visit because of their disappointments in him.
+He also realizes that he has mainly disappointed himself by making wrong decisions that could get him imprisoned for life or killed.